discorporate/flatland/docs/index.rst

   - Reusing a single data schema for HTML, JSON APIs, RPC, ...

-The core of the flatland toolkit is a flexible and extensible declarative schema system representing many data types and structures.
+The core of the Flatland toolkit is a flexible and extensible declarative schema system representing many data types and structures.

 A validation system and library of schema-aware validators is also